abhishek326kr/forexfactory-replit/replit.md

 - Suppressed excessive error logging when database is unavailable
 - Added proper object storage routes for file uploads with presigned URLs
 - Updated ObjectUploader component to work with Replit's object storage service
+- Zero React warnings in browser console
+- Clean codebase with no unused files

 ## System Architecture